Eucharistic theology: Pneumatic presence

 The Reformed theology of receptionism, or the real spiritual presence, is the view inherited by and held by Methodists "and is well presented in the Holy Communion hymns of Charles Wesley."

 Presence manifested in the assembly of the faithful

 During the celebration of the Lord's Supper, Anabaptists emphasize the "mystery of communion with the living Christ in his Supper [that] comes into being by the power of the Spirit, dwelling in and working through the collected members of Christ's Body".

 Memorialism

 The view known as memorialism is that bread and wine are symbolic of the body and blood of Jesus, and in partaking of the elements the believer commemorates the sacrificial atonement of Jesus for all; Jesus presence in the sacrament is in the faithful minds and hearts of the communicants not in any physical sense.
-This view, also known as "Zwinglianism" after Huldrych Zwingli, is held by the Plymouth Brethren, and Jehovah's Witnesses.
+This view, also known as "Zwinglianism" after Huldrych Zwingli, is held by the Plymouth Brethren, Unitarians, and Jehovah's Witnesses.
+The Racovian Catechism of Unitarian Christianity teaches that "this rite is to be observed for the purpose of commemorating or showing forth the kindness manifested by Christ towards us".